rezonant/sequeldash/README.md

 Configuring
 ===========

+If all you wish to do is connect to a MySQL server running on localhost, then you are done.

-In order to run, Sequeldash only needs to know what DBMS connector must be used and which database server you'd like this instance to connect to.
+Otherwise, Sequeldash needs to know what DBMS connector must be used and which database server you'd like this instance to connect to.
 You can do that by creating the file config/database.config.php and filling in the required details.
 A sample database.config.php is provided along with the codebase as config/database.config.php.dist.

 Running
 =======

-You will then need to log in with valid MySQL server credentials.
+You will then need to log in with valid SQL server credentials